 Last season the Frenchman showed just how vital he can be, coming back from a tough start to the campaign on and off the pitch to save three consecutive penalties, from Jamie Vardy, Pierre-Emerick Aubameyang, and Sergio Aguero.

-The stops effectively seal a top four finish in the Premier League and put Tottenham in the Champions League semi-finals.
+The stops effectively sealed a top four finish in the Premier League and put Tottenham in the Champions League semi-finals.

 But all good things must come to an end and he’s admitted he will not end his career in north London.